pluralsight/guides/published/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 We get the tag of the folder we're trying to move.
 We also get the tag of the folder we're trying to move it to.
 We compare the number of sections in their tags.
 This is how we know the folder's level in the file tree.
 There is only one case where moving is not so straightforward: when there are more parent sections than child sections.
 (Parent in this case refers to the folder we're trying to move this folder to).
 We can move a folder to any folder on it's level and above but if the `parent_sections` is more the `child_sections`, we know that it is possible that the folder to which we're trying to move this folder might be nested in its own folder.
 We are very careful about this because as mentioned earlier, folder structure is purely logical and we need to ensure we don't have errors with this.

 For the case that the folder we're moving to is below the folder we're moving in the file tree, we must ensure that the former folder is not nested in the latter.
-This can simply be done by ensuring the `child_tag`, of the folder we're moving, does not begin the `parent_tag` string.
+This can simply be done by ensuring the `child_tag` of the folder we're moving, does not begin the `parent_tag` string.
 We use regex to implement this and raise an exception if this happens.

 We're almost done now!
 Finally we will create the `add_object()` and `remove_object()` methods I had referred to earlier.